theemo-tokens/theemo/packages/figma-theemo/README.md

   style references dialog in order to persist it.

 - Once you have one node "under management", you may want to change the local style but once you update references, those new ones will be overridden.
-Open the style references dialog which will provide you options for migrating styles, to either keep the old one or use the new one.
+Re-select the node again and the references dialog will provide you options for migrating styles, to either keep the old one or use the new one.

 - Once you link origin to reference the node itself will show the reference as